 The feeding recommendations described in this article and found elsewhere on the Internet are generalized; suitable for most but not all cases where a baby is experiencing discomfort due to lactose overload.
 General feeding advice will not be sufficient for every baby experiencing lactose overload as the circumstance differ between individual babies.

 Relieving a baby’s discomfort and promoting a baby’s contentment are not necessarily achieved by feeding management alone.
 In order to promote your baby's contentment it might be necessary for you to take additional steps like learning more about infant development and behaviour so that you can gain accuracy in interpreting her hunger and feeding cues; and understand how babies sleep and how parents influence their baby's sleep (for better or worse) so that you can make informed decisions about the best way to settle your baby to sleep within the context of your unique family situation.

 A single Baby Care Advice consultation may be all you need to work through the maze of confusing and conflicting information you have no doubt already received.
 During the consultation we will thoroughly assess your infant feeding and settling practices, provide individually tailored feeding advice (breast or bottle-feeding), assist you to gain increased understanding about your baby's needs, and discuss options on how you can provide for these in a way that will promote her contentment.

 © Copyright www.babycareadvice.com 2003.
 All rights reserved.

-If you would like to comment on this article or if you have a question regarding lactose overload that has not been covered in this article, feel fee to email us at firstname.lastname@example.org.
+If you would like to comment on this article or have a question regarding lactose overload that has not been covered in this article, feel fee to email us at firstname.lastname@example.org.